KDE/smb4k/README.md

 Configuration, Compilation and Installation
 -------------------------------------------
 To configure, compile and install Smb4K follow the steps below.
-Make sure, you have read the Requirements section before you start.
+Make sure that you have read the Requirements section before you start.

 1. Download the version of Smb4K you are interested in and extract the source tarball:
    ``` bash